lyokha/statcounter-utils/README.md

 pressing button *toImage* on the *plotly* toolbar.
 If the width is not set then default value of *1200* pixels will be used for image conversion.
 Argument *tops* is a list of numbers to emphasize sets of top cities on the plot.
-Special value *NA* can be used to extend the last emphasize box to the bottom of the chart.
+Special value *NA* can be used to extend the last emphasis box to the bottom of the chart.

 Below is a simple example of what images *cities.r* can render.